tomesink/obsidian/10 Projects/Notes/Web Design 101/Episode 17 - How To Find Web Design Inspiration To Stand Out.md

 Look for visual inspiration in (design/fashion) magazines.

 Google is your friend as well.
-Look for everything related to your
+Look for everything related to your website topic - movies, books, people, images etc. You could find something what has nto been yet used in the web design and translate something (eg. from a book) into your webdesign.

 ___